MileHacker Logo

 • Bus No. 50 connects EuroAirport (Swiss sector exit) directly to Basel SBB (main train station).

-• Travel time is approximately 15-20 minutes.
+• Travel the time period is approximately 15-20 minutes.
 Buses operate frequently.

 • Your Basel Card (from hotel/hostel check-in) grants free travel on this bus.